org-trello/org-trello.github.io/install.md

 ## Sources

 If not already configured, you need to prepare emacs to work with marmalade or melpa.
+For this, you need to install a snippet of code in your emacs configuration file.

 ### Marmalade (recommended)

-Add this to your emacs configuration file.

 ``` lisp
 (require 'package)